 According to the report, it is possible to reflect the subsidiaries as a solo report of the parent enterprise, and, in the case of the consolidated annual accounting report, in the parent’s non-consolidated annual accounting report, the acquisition cost method or equity method.

-Company in Estonia OÜ offers full support in compiling a consolidated financial statement for your Estonian company.
+Company in Estonia OÜ offers full support in compiling a consolidated financial statement for your Estonian company and provides a full range of accounting services for an Estonian company.
 Contact our specialist and get a price offer as soon as possible.